- Patients Patients

 Within 1 day

-Evaluate electrolyte balance; followed patients on diuretic therapy and with renal diseases, particularly salt-losing nephropathy; evaluate patients being treated for acidosis; prevent cardiac arrhythmias; evaluate alcoholism with delirium tremens; evaluate and treat ketoacidosis in diabetes mellitus; evaluate acid-base balance, water balance; manage intravenous therapy; evaluate anion gap; evaluate muscular weakness, leukemia, diseases of the gastrointestinal tract including laxative abuse, large villous adenomas, emesis, fistulas and tube drainage; detect, diagnose, and manage mineral corticoid excess (primary aldosteronism, Cushing syndrome, tumor with ectopic ACTH production, some cases of congenital adrenal hyperplasia); licorice ingestion.
-Potassium is increased in oliguria, anuria, urinary obstruction, renal failure due to shock (decreased removal of potassium), and renal tubular acidosis.
+This test is used to evaluate electrolyte balance; follow patients on diuretic therapy and with renal diseases, particularly salt-losing nephropathy; evaluate patients being treated for acidosis; prevent cardiac arrhythmias; evaluate alcoholism with delirium tremens; evaluate and treat ketoacidosis in diabetes mellitus; evaluate acid-base balance, water balance; manage intravenous therapy; evaluate anion gap; evaluate muscular weakness, leukemia, disease of the gastrointestinal tract including laxative abuse, large villous adenomas, emesis, fistulas and tube drainage; detect, diagnose, and manage mineral corticoid excess (primary aldosteronism, Cushing syndrome, tumor with ectopic ACTH production, some cases of congenital adrenal hyperplasia) and licorice ingestion.
+Potassium is increased in oliguria, anuria, urinary obstruction, renal failure due to shock (decreased removal of potassium) and renal tubular acidosis.
 Potassium is decreased in three ways:

 Ion-selective electrode (ISE)

-Hyperkalemia (high potassium) reflects generally inadequate renal excretion, mobilization of potassium from the tissues, or excessive intake or administration.
-Hyperkalemia occurs with hemolysis, trauma, with administration of potassium salts of some drugs, Addison disease, acidosis, insulin lack, with increased osmolality (eg, glucose, mannitol), and in other entities as well as with renal diseases.
-Increased potassium can occur with potassium sparing diuretics, nonsteroidal anti-inflammatory drugs, especially in the presence of renal disease.
-Systemic heparin therapy can suppress aldosterone release and increase potassium, especially in the presence of other factors.
+Hyperkalemia (high potassium) reflects generally inadequate renal excretion, mobilization of potassium from the tissues or excessive intake or administration.
+Hyperkalemia occurs with hemolysis, trauma, with administration of potassium salts of some drugs, Addison disease, acidosis, insulin lack, with increased osmolality (e.g., glucose, mannitol), and in other entities as well as with renal diseases.
+Increased potassium can occur with potassium sparing diuretics, nonsteroidal anti-inflammatory drugs, especially in the presence of other factors.

 Information on collection, storage, and volume